robert2100-08-16/Sphere-Space-Station-Earth-ONE-and-Beyond/project/sphere-space-station-earth-one/01-project-planning/02-engineering/02-concepts/construction-handbook.md

 - **Hull simulation**: An additional script `adapter.py` creates a simplified outer hull.
 A dedicated VS Code launch entry makes it easy to test the script.
 - **Blender helpers** reside in the subpackage `blender_helpers` and are imported by the adapter.
 - **Hull geometry** is computed by `geometry/hull.py` and imported by the deck logic.
+- **Deck supports and docking ports** can be parametrized in `SphereDeckCalculator`, enriching the structural model with columns and equatorial docking locations.
 - **Station simulation** has moved to `simulation.py` and can be started directly from the library. `run_simulation.py` is now called `starter.py`.
 - **glTF-based hull import**: `blender_hull_simulation/adapter.py` loads the geometry from a glTF file exported by `gltf_exporter.py` and assigns a simple material, removing the previous CSV dependency.
 - **CSV transport removed**: `deck_3d_construction_data.csv` and its generator were dropped; CSV is retained only for reports such as `results/deck_dimensions.csv`.